Generating Synthetic Mobility Networks with Generative Adversarial Networks: Experimental setup

 \subsection{Datasets}

-To train/test MoGAN and the baselines we use four real-world public datasets, which describe trips with taxis and bikes in New York City and Chicago during 2018 and 2019 (730 days).
+We use four real-world public datasets, which describe trips with taxis and bikes in New York City and Chicago during 2018 and 2019 (730 days).
 Two datasets contain daily information regarding the use of bike-sharing services: the City Bike Dataset for New York City \cite{citi} and the Divvy Bike Dataset for Chicago \cite{divvy}.
 Each record describes the coordinates of each ride's starting and ending station, and the starting and ending times.
 We remove trips with a duration lower than 60 seconds because they could be false starts or users trying to re-dock a bike to ensure it is secure \cite{citi, divvy}.
 We also use two datasets containing daily information about the movements of taxis: the New York City taxi dataset \cite{taxi_nyc} and the Chicago taxi dataset \cite{taxi_chi}.
 A record describes each ride's starting and ending location and the starting and ending times.
 Both datasets are already preprocessed to remove dummy and noisy rides.
 In the Chicago taxi dataset, we know the GPS points corresponding to the starting and ending points of each taxi trajectory.
 In the New York City taxi dataset, we only know the trajectories' starting and ending zones, i.e., administrative areas in New York City.
 We use an administrative area's centroid as a taxi ride's reference starting or ending point.
 We select the island of Manhattan for New York City and the central districts for Chicago (see Supplementary Figure S3) and split the selected zones into 64 equally-sized squared tiles (1840 meters per side for New York City, 1405 meters per side for Chicago).
 For each dataset, we count the daily number of taxis or bikes moving between each pair of tiles to obtain an origin-destination matrix representing the daily mobility network.
-We compute the relevance of each location (tile), which is needed for generating flows in the Gravity and the Radiation models, as the total number of daily drop-offs in that location.
-Table \ref{tab:data} shows some statistics about the dataset used in our study.
-As an example, Figure \ref{fig:final_imgs} visualizes where bike stations concentrate and a mobility network representing daily flows in Manhattan, New York City.
+We obtain, for each dataset, a representation of the daily flows in the city, which is divided into 64 equally spaced tiles.
+The mobility networks represent the flow of people moving, daily, across these zones.
+We remind that, since MoGAN is based on DCGANs which are designed to work with images (matrices) of size $64 \times 64$, we are constrained to tessellate the city into 64 equally-sized tiles.
+This means that different cities have different tile size, depending on the city size.